The challenges with being Blood Type A and having breast cancer:

 These lectin specific foods include peanut butter, amaranth, fava beans, button mushrooms, snails (Helix pomatia) and soy.

-Peanut butter: Peanut lectins called peanut agglutinin (PNA) have been shown to inhibit many breast cancers.
+- Peanut butter: Peanut lectins (on the Beneficial list for Blood Type A people) called peanut agglutinin (PNA) have been shown to inhibit many breast cancers.

 Aromatase is also in high-lignan flaxseed oil, chamomile and passion flower.

 Other foods and supplements that help enhance the Blood Type A immune system include:

 - Melatonin: Blocks the uptake of linoleic acid (and therefore EGF activation).
 Many of my clients use melatonin as a sleep aid but over the years I’ve had a large percentage of clients report that it actually prevented them from falling asleep.
 As we age, we produce less melatonin, so if it prevents you from sleeping then take it in the morning.
 Other studies have shown that the smaller the dose the more effective it is as a sleep aid so I tell my clients to not take more than 1 ½ mg/day.

 - Olive Oil: Inhibits one of the enzymes (5-lipoxygenase) related to tumor cell growth.

 - Ginger: Inhibits one of the enzymes (5-lipoxygenase) related to tumor cell growth.
 To read more about ginger go to: https://naturalhealthtechniques.com/herb-ginger/